-- (1) All testimony shall be limited to the principal parties, eyewitnesses, and recognized authorities on the subject. - (2) If a witness cannot appear at an open hearing, written testimony shall be accepted.
-Notarization may be required at the option of the hearing authority, but only if such requirement was communicated in the notification of the hearing. - (3) Character witnesses and other third---party witnesses shall not be allowed. - (4) Testimony may be restricted with respect to time. - C. A lawyer shall not represent a team at a hearing unless he is a bona fide member of one of the teams involved. - D. A lawyer shall not represent an organization member at a hearing unless he is a bona fide organization member involved. - E. No matter in the nature of a dispute or claim shall be presented to or defended in this Association except by a bona fide member of the League, Association, Club or team which is concerned.
+- A. The following shall apply to all hearings where evidence and/or testimony are allowed. - 1) Evidence - (a) Unless the hearing officers elect at their discretion to waive this requirement, all evidence, such as player passes, team rosters, game report forms (lineup cards), letters, proof of age documents and other sources of written or printed information shall be originals or official copies only.
+No photocopies, Xerox copies, or other reproduction shall be acceptable.
+Notarized documents shall attest to the validity of the signature thereon and shall not attest to the validity of the information contained in the document. - (b) Proof-of-age documents shall conform to the proof-of-age rules of the competition. - 2) Testimony - (a) All testimony shall be limited to the principal parties, eyewitnesses, and recognized authorities on the subject. - (b) If a witness cannot appear at an open hearing, written testimony shall be accepted.
+Notarization may be required at the option of the hearing authority, but only if such requirement was communicated in the notification of the hearing. - (c) Character witnesses and other third-party witnesses shall not be allowed. - (d) Testimony may be restricted with respect to time. - 3) A lawyer shall not represent a team at a hearing unless he is a bona fide member of one of the teams involved. - 4) A lawyer shall not represent an organization member at a hearing unless he is a bona fide organization member involved. - 5) No matter in the nature of a dispute or claim shall be presented to or defended in this Association except by a bona fide member of the League, Association, Club or team which is concerned.